SophiaJZ/Power-BI-Projects/README.md

-Copy the link at HPR Regions and paste it into your browser for public access.
+Copy the link at HPI Project and paste it into your browser for public access.